elunna/nerfhack-changelog/README.md

   * the base fix is 1d3 + 1
   * your skill in unicorn horn (multiplied by 2)
   * the enchantment on your unicorn horn (multiplied by 3)
-  * if you are a healer, double the entire above sum
+  * if you are a healer or you hit the luck bonus, double the entire above sum
+  * the **luck bonus** goes up with your luck.
+At 0 luck , there is a 4.2% chance, at 11 there is a 20.4% chance.
-  * Add all of the following for the time out reduction roll (or "troll").
+  * Add all of the following for the time out reduction roll (or "tRoll").
-  * For each afflication, we roll d(troll) for the amount reduced.
+  * For each afflication, we roll d(tRoll) for the amount reduced.
 * Regardless of any of the above, there is always a 1 in 20 chance of completely curing a condition.
 * Applying a unihorn can also exercise your unihorn skill.